Compostable food packaging

 The food packaging

 The compostable food packaging and all food scraps go into a separate waste bin.
-This gets commercially composted in southern Sydney.
-The commercial composting process heats and aerates the material to over 55 degrees over a number of cycles, and the entire process takes around 20 weeks.
-(PLA and corn starch products don’t break down properly in a home compost.)
-Food waste collected from elsewhere on campus, the staff kitchens and cafes, will continue to be processed through our own on-site food dehydrators on campus.
+This gets commercially composted in a process that heats and aerates the material to over 55 degrees over a number of cycles.
+(PLA and corn starch products do not break down properly in a home compost.)
+Food waste collected from elsewhere on campus, the staff kitchens and cafes, is processed through our own on-site food dehydrator machines on campus.

 Food Court bins

-The new Food Court has three bins, including a new bin for food and compostable items.
+The Food Court has three bins, including a bin for food and compostable packaging.

 - Food and compostable packaging - all food scraps AND the compostable packaging go in the maroon bin.
 It is important not to put any plastic products in this bin as they will contaminate the composting process.